 Sony A6000 versus Fujifilm X-E1

 The Sony Alpha A6000 and the Fujifilm X-E1 are two digital cameras that were officially introduced, respectively, in February 2014 and September 2012.
 Both the A6000 and the X-E1 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 The Sony has a resolution of 24 megapixel, whereas the Fujifilm provides 16 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Sony A6000 and the Fujifilm X-E1 is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A6000 – represents the basis or 100 percent across all the size and weight measures).